-- a) the Canadian Police College - b) the Police Association of Ontario - c) the Ontario Association of Chiefs of Police - d) the Canadian Association of Chiefs of Police - e) the Canadian Police Association - f) the Canadian Association of Civilian Oversight of Law Enforcement. - 7.
-When learning opportunities outside of the City of Ottawa are offered by webinar as well as by attendance in person, members are encouraged to participate by webinar.
+- a) the Canadian Police College - b) the Police Association of Ontario - c) the Ontario Association of Chiefs of Police - d) the Canadian Association of Chiefs of Police - e) the Canadian Police Association - f) the Canadian Association of Civilian Oversight of Law Enforcement. - When learning opportunities outside of the City of Ottawa are offered by webinar as well as by attendance in person, members are encouraged to participate by webinar. - 8.
+Those Board members with the most time and experience on the Board will endeavour to help mentor new Board members.